 A typical MBO cycle lasts 12 months, throughout which employee progress is monitored.

-Performance management is a key element of MBO because managers need to assess how far the objectives have been achieved.
+Performance management strategy is a key element of MBO because managers need to assess how far the objectives have been achieved.
 However, in the absence of a performance measurement framework, assessment can become tricky.

 Regardless, when an employee doesn't achieve a certain objective, it's important to provide them with constructive feedback and help them achieve goals over the next MBO cycle.